Written by CorpsAfrica/Malawi Volunteer Ms. Chifundo Soko

-It's been 2 months and some weeks since I have been here.
-In my opinion I will say I have integrated pretty well; the host family considers me as one of them.
+It’s been 2 months and some weeks since I have been here.
+In my opinion, I will say I have integrated pretty well; the host family considers me as one of them.
 How do I know?
 They called me when one of the family members felt sick, and they even asked me to name a baby that was born in the family.
-So we have a Michael named by me.
-I must say I felt honoured and had that sense of belonging; we all crave for that wherever we go.
+So we have a Michael named after me.
+I must say I felt honored and had that sense of belonging; we all crave that wherever we go.
 Honest truth.
 I have many friends and they are increasing every day.

 That aside.
 The question: what have you been doing in these two months?
 I had been having meetings with the community.
 We had come up with a goat pass project to address the financial struggles of the community.
 Everyone was excited about it, including me.
 Why?
 Because I felt like I will do something that I had worked together on with the community.
 We started working on that, reached a stage of writing a proposal, and my coordinator was then updated.

 She advised that according to the past projects that other Volunteers have done concerning animal husbandry, there has been no impact.
 So it would really be good to drop that project and do another that will address the same financial problem.